cyberbotics/webots/to_test.md

 Ideally, cache should be cleaned every test, and worlds should be changed frequently (don't test everything on the same world)

 Test #1:
-1. Open (several) complex sample worlds and play (worlds with sounds, worlds with controllers, change textures etc)
+1. Open (several) complex sample worlds and play with it (worlds with sounds, worlds with controllers, change textures etc)

 Test #2:
 1. Create a new project